Have you written a book on a topic related to art?

 Wakefield Press is an independent book publisher based in Adelaide, South Australia.
 Publishing approximately 40 titles a year, Wakefield’s catalog spans different genres and subjects, including art, design, architecture, history, poetry, education, fiction, food, children’s literature, and the environment.
 Many of the books they have published over the years have gone on to win awards and have achieved bestseller status.

-Established in Melbourne in 1970, Thames & Hudson Australia’s mission is to create a museum without walls and to make art and research more accessible to the larger public—particularly the work of Australian and New Zealand artists and authors.
-In addition to their contributions to the world of publishing, Thames & Hudson Australia is also the largest distributor of illustrated books in Australia.
+Established in Melbourne in 1970, Thames & Hudson Australia’s mission is to create a museum without walls and to make art and research more accessible to the larger public, particularly the work of Australian and New Zealand artists and authors.
+In addition to their contributions to the world of publishing, Thames & Hudson Australia is also one of the largest distributors of illustrated books in Australia.

-Thames & Hudson currently welcomes submissions in the areas of visual arts, lifestyle, and children’s literature.
+Thames & Hudson currently welcomes submissions in the areas of art, architecture, photography, illustrated books, and fashion, to give a few examples..
 Interested writers and artists may submit a proposal accompanied by sample materials via email.
-If you’ve already submitted your proposal, you should expect a response from Thames & Hudson’s editorial team within 6 to 8 weeks.
+If they are interested your work, you will hear from them in around 3 months.

 Launched in 2012, Perimeter Editions is the publishing arm of Perimeter Books, a specialized bookstore located in Melbourne, Australia.
-Perimeter Editions focuses on publishing art books that feature both Australian and international photographers and artists.
-Some of their recent titles include Tom Polo’s Paris Drawings, Felix Wilson’s Nocturnal Ecologies, Clare Rae’s Never Standing on Two Feet, and Steve Carr’s Variations for Troubled Hands.
+Perimeter Editions focuses on the publication of books that feature photographers, curators, writers, and artists.
+Some of their titles include Tom Polo’s Paris Drawings, Felix Wilson’s Nocturnal Ecologies, Clare Rae’s Never Standing on Two Feet, and Steve Carr’s Variations for Troubled Hands.

-Perimeter Editions is currently closed for submissions, but you can subscribe to Perimeter’s newsletter to get notified about upcoming calls for submissions.
+Perimeter Editions is currently open to submissions, but keep in mind that you will only receive a response if they’re interested in collaborating with you.
 If you would like to get in touch with the Perimeter team, you can find their contact information here.

 Are there any other publishers of art books that should be on this list?
 Please tell us about them in the comments box below!